RiftCat/vridge-api/README.md

 # v2 note
 Wikis haven't been updated yet.
 This is a quick overview of upcoming changes.

+Key notes:
+* v1 clients remain compatible, new features are available only if you use "2" in ProtocolVersion header during endpoint request.
+* Prerelease build of Riftcat+VRidge is required for these features to work.
+Use "api" as custom update code in Riftcat's update settings.
+* These changes will be merged to Beta mid-May and to Stable in 2nd half of May.

 Haptic feedback:

 * Example proxy class: https://github.com/RiftCat/vridge-api/blob/v2-pre/src/VRE.Vridge.API.Client/Proxy/Broadcasts/BroadcastProxy.cs